zoonk/.github/profile/how-we-work.md

 Maybe.
 We’re open to contributions in:

 - **Design**, especially around branding or UI/UX.
+Check out our [design](https://github.com/zoonk/design) repository and [start a discussion](https://github.com/zoonk/design/discussions/new/choose) for ideas/suggestions.
 - **Marketing**, but be specific: what you’re suggesting, why it matters, and what you expect the outcome to be.
 For example: social media posts, campaign ideas, video content, or general strategies.
+Check out our [marketing](https://github.com/zoonk/marketing) repository and [start a discussion](https://github.com/zoonk/marketing/discussions/new/choose) for ideas/suggestions.

 All suggestions must be made publicly in our [GitHub Discussions](https://github.com/orgs/zoonk/discussions) and include clear tasks or deliverables.